Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

 We examine these methods through two specific performance metrics.
 The first property relates to the probability of the estimator being {\em too optimistic}.
 In particular, we say that an estimator $\hat e_n$ is {\em feasible at a disappointment rate $\lambda(n)$} if it holds that

-That is, the rate $\lambda(n)$ imposes a speed of decay of the probability that our estimator overestimates the unknown expected reward on a logarithmic scale and hence disappoints.
+{which is the asymptotic equivalent of (\ref{eq:coverage-pointwise-reversed}).} That is, the rate $\lambda(n)$ imposes a speed of decay of the probability that our estimator overestimates the unknown expected reward on a logarithmic scale and hence disappoints.
 This statistical requirement has been imposed in previous works.
 In particular, in \cite{vanparys2021data, liu2023smoothed} it was required that $\lambda (n) = rn$ for fixed $r>0$, while in \cite{bennouna2021learning} sublinear and superlinear scalings were considered.
-It was shown in \cite{bennouna2021learning} that superlinear scalings of $\lambda (n)$ require $e_n\to \max \zeta =\infty$ and is hence not of interest here.
+It was shown in \cite{bennouna2021learning} that superlinear scalings of $\lambda (n)$ require $\hat e_n\to \max \zeta =\infty$ and is hence not of interest here.
 Consequently, we will concern ourselves with the case that $\lim_{n\to\infty} \lambda (n)/n < \infty$.
 Finally, \cite{duchi2021statistics} and \cite{lam2019recovering} considered the case $\lambda(n)=O(1)$.
 Although we do not rule out this case entirely, our main result in Section \ref{sec-kldro} does require $\lambda(n)\gg \log\log(n)$.

-Constructing estimators that are feasible as defined in the previous paragraph, may yield trivially conservatively biased estimators (e.g.\ $\hat e_n\equiv 0$).
+Constructing estimators that are feasible as defined in the previous paragraph, may yield trivially conservatively biased estimators (i.e., $\hat e_n\equiv 0$).
 Our goal in the next section is to construct a ``least conservative'' estimator.
 In the present section, however, we review several existing estimators satisfying (\ref{eq:exponential-disappointment-rate}) and examine the probability that an estimator is {\em conservatively} biased by a term $b$.
-That is, we examine the $\Pr [\hat e_n < \mu-b]$ for $b>0$; the faster this probability converges to $0$, the more preferred the estimator.
+That is, we examine the {\em conservatism probability} $\Pr [\hat e_n < \mu-b]$ for $b>0$; the faster this probability converges to $0$, the less conservative and more preferred the estimator.

-In the next four subsections, we will investigate several well-known estimators along these two metrics.
+In the next four subsections, we will investigate the performance of several well-known estimators according to these two metrics.